 Tallying Road System Public Costs and Revenue

-The tables below outline just those costs of motor vehicle use that can be quantified in dollar figures, and the total revenue collected from Australian motorists each year.
+The tables below outline (to the nearest $100 million) just those costs of motor vehicle use that can be quantified in dollar figures, and the total revenue collected from Australian motorists each year.
 See the Appendix for more detail on how these figures are obtained.

 (Our figures have been updated from time to time to ensure they remain relatively current.
 Earlier versions of this analysis appear in some PTUA documents.
-The bottom line, however, is little changed from when we first undertook this exercise over a decade ago, and found the road deficit was $15 billion per year.)
+The bottom line, however, is little changed from when we first undertook this exercise in 2004, and found the road deficit was $15 billion per year.)

 |Annual costs of motor vehicle use in Australia|